- Normal precautions

 Check that you have adequate insurance and read the small print of the vehicle hire contract (particularly any waiver that will come into effect if the vehicle is damaged).

 Public transport in Egypt has a poor safety record.
-There have been numerous accidents in recent years involving buses, trains and metro services which have resulted in a considerable number of deaths including foreign tourists.
+There have been numerous accidents in recent years involving buses, micro-buses, trains and metro services which have resulted in a considerable number of deaths, including foreign tourists.
 The train and metro network has also been the target of terrorist attacks.
+Where they are available, women should use the women only carriages of trains.

 Local laws and customs